Myths about eFuels

 Efficiency is really only relevant when there is a shortage of a resource.
 However, there is no shortage of green energy worldwide, but very much so in Germany.
 DLR's graphic shows a square of just 150 by 150 kilometers of solar farm land on the left, which would be enough to supply Germany with 100 percent green electricity.
 On the right, the solar energy cuboid to supply the entire earth.
 Other solutions such as wind power (etc.) are not even considered.
 (Source: German Aerospace Center (DLR))

 So in the end, it doesn’t really matter how efficient eFuels are in production.
 They only need to be produced where there is no shortage of renewable energy.
-By way of comparison, eFuels production using the conventional Fischer-Tropsch method in Germany would make about as much sense as an orange plantation in Germany. eFuels are produced in sun- and wind-rich countries for the same reason.
+By way of comparison, eFuels production using the conventional Fischer-Tropsch method in Germany would make about as much sense as an orange plantation in Germany. eFuels are produced in sunny and windy countries for the same reason.

-The efficiency issue can also be viewed from another angle: In terms of cost, time and resource efficiency, it makes most sense to make the existing vehicles and infrastructure CO2-neutral.
+The efficiency issue can also be viewed from a different angle: In terms of cost, time and resource efficiency, it makes the most sense to reduce new CO2 emissions from existing vehicles and infrastructure.
 In contrast to electromobility, everything is already there.
-Over 99 percent of the world’s approximately 1.4 billion cars are gasoline or diesel-powered.
-Reducing CO2 emissions fromthe existing fleet is therefore the biggest and fastest contribution to global climate protection in the transport sector
+Over 99 percent of the approximately 1.4 billion cars worldwide have a petrol or diesel engine.
+Reducing new CO2 emissionsfrom the existing fleet therefore makes the biggest and fastest contribution to global climate protection in the transport sector.

 In contrast, electromobility requires a completely new infrastructure with high resource requirements and a correspondingly high CO2 footprint.
-Furthermore, the construction of the very heavy electric cars requires additional resources, which leads to a further increased CO2 footprint(CO2 backpack).
-Finally, Germany has a very large energy import demand of 70 percent, so green molecules have to be imported in the form of fuels anyway.
+Furthermore, the construction of very heavy electric cars requires additional resources, which leads to a further increase in the CO2 footprint(CO2 rucksack).
+Finally, Germany has a very large energy import requirement of 70 percent, so green molecules have to be imported in the form of fuels anyway.
 The liquid form is necessary because of the high energy density , because then the transport distance is practically irrelevant(high transport efficiency).
-When the green molecules are in the country, it is more efficient to use them directly in electricity-independent systems such as internal combustion engines and oil-fired heating systems instead of first converting them into electricity with losses and, if necessary, storing them temporarily in batteries with further losses.
+If the green molecules are in the country, it is more efficient to use them directly in electricity-independent systems such as combustion engines and oil heating systems instead of first converting them into electricity with high losses and, if necessary, temporarily storing them in batteries with further losses.

 Myth #2: “eFuels will be expensive”.